ŁKS Łódź: Facilities

 In 2009 the new Atlas Arena was completed adjacent to the football stadium.
 It is an indoor arena and has already hosted international events in basketball, volleyball and boxing.

 The City council, owner of the various ŁKS Łódź sports clubs, still intend to construct a brand new stadium on the site of the current football stadium.
 It was intended to be complete in time for UEFA Euro 2012, but now is expected to be finished in late 2013-early 2014.
 Although Łódź is not a Euro 2012 host city, it had been believed that a failure by Ukraine to be ready on time would lead to Poland hosting the entire tournament on its own and therefore requiring more host cities.
 There were four Polish host cities (Warsaw, Gdańsk, Poznań and Wrocław) involved in hosting the tournament.
 It was envisioned the new stadium would have approximately 34,000 seats, as required by UEFA.
-While the concept of a new stadium for ŁKS Łódź was being discussed in 2009, cross-town rival Widzew Łódź announced that they would not contribute to any such stadium, as they had imminent plans to renovate their own stadium (the Widzew Łódź plans were stalled for years, eventually opening the 18,000 seat Stadion Miejski Widzewa in 2017).
+While the concept of a new stadium for ŁKS Łódź was being discussed in 2009, cross-town rival Widzew Łódź announced that they would not contribute to any such stadium, as they had imminent plans to renovate their own stadium (the Widzew Łódź plans were stalled for years, eventually opening the 18,000 seat Widzew Łódź Stadium in 2017).
 Support for the project was undermined by the successful re-call of the Łódź city president in early 2010.
 The city also announced a public auction for their stake in the club as they could no longer afford to cover the clubs loses.
 Owing to financial constraints and lack of demand from LKS fans, the conceptual plan for a new ŁKS Łódź stadium was scaled down to 16,500 in 2012.

 As part of renovations, a new 3,000 seat arena was supposed to be built to complement the existing Atlas Arena.
 All work was expected to cost 218 million PLN.

 All plans to provide the club with new facilities, however, were abandoned as of 2013, due to financial constraints and the bankruptcy of the club in May 2013.

 However, with an upturn in the clubs fortunes, a new stadium is currently being built.
-One side was used during the 2019-20 Ekstraklasa season with the remainder of the ground set to be completed by 2021.
+One side was used during the 2019–20 Ekstraklasa season with the remainder of the ground set to be completed by 2021.